IsmailAbys/Segmentation/README.md

 This repository contains scripts for 3D Unet architechture which is based on integrated MONAI into an existing PyTorch medical DL program.

-* Install the requirements.txt file using 'pip install -r requirements.txt'
+* Install the requirements.txt file by using 'pip install -r requirements.txt'
 * The instalation steps for pytorch and monai is written in "installation.txt" file.

 The Pelvis dataset can be downloaded https://zenodo.org/record/4588403#.Ym-WotpBy3B